mediamicroservices/mm/README.md

 * makeresourcespace creates a high quality h264 file from a video file or package input.
 Your commmand will look like this: uploadyoutube [input].
 * if you would like to use only the left or right channel of first audio track, use options r or l.
 Your command will look like this: makeresourcespace -l [input] for left or makeresourcespace -r [input] for right.
 * if you want to run the video through a volume adjustment filter, then adjust the volume accordingly during transcoding, use option v.
 This process will be slower.
 Defaults to ${VOLADJUST} variable set in mmconfig.
 Your command will look like this: makeresourcespace -v Y OR N [input].
-* makeresourcespace has options d, o, n, e, E. To reread what those options mean, return to [link to section header].
+* makeresourcespace has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
 If you use options o or d, your command will look like this: makeresourcespace -o OR -d [path/to/directory] [input].
 If you use option n, your command will look like this: makeresourcespace -n [input].
 If you use option e, your command will look like this: makeresourcespace -e -d [path/to/directory] [input].
 If you use option -E, your command will look like this: makeresourcespace -E [input].

 #### makeslate ####
 * makeslate creates a slate to be inserted before a broadcast program begins.
 To use makeslate at your own institution, you will have to manually edit the file based on your institutional needs. makeslate writes a short .mov file to your desktop. to run makeslate, your command will look like this: makeslate [input].